Daniel O'Donnell

 Daniel Francis Noel O'Donnell, MBE (born 12 December 1961) is an Irish singer, television presenter and philanthropist.
 After rising to public attention in 1983, he has since become a household name in Ireland and Britain; he has also had considerable success in Australia.
 In 2012, he became the first artist to have a different album in the British charts every year for 25 consecutive years.
-This record has been extended and as of 2021, O'Donnell has had an album in the Official Albums Chart each year for the last 33 years.
+This record was extended, and until the unbroken run ended in 2024, Daniel O'Donnell had an album in the main Official Albums Chart each year for 36 years – making him one of the most successful recording artists of all time.

-Known for his close relationship with his fanbase, and his charismatic and engaging stage presence, O'Donnell's music has been described as a mix of country and Irish folk, and he has sold over ten million records to date.
+Known for his close relationship with his fanbase, and his charismatic, personable and engaging stage presence, O'Donnell's music has been described as a mix of country and Irish folk, and he has sold over ten million records to date.
 He is widely considered a "cultural icon" in Ireland, and is often parodied in the media.
 Affectionately known as "Wee Daniel", O'Donnell is a prominent ambassador for his home county of Donegal.